solidi/hl-mods/workspace/plan/idea.md

     1. [x] Contribute back to valve halflife repo with github actions to build the full suite
     1. [ ] Codegen for generating new weapons
     1. [ ] Some static analysis tool to detect method signatures (e.g. Railgun holster animation missing skiplocal var)
+    1. [ ] Timestamps for building artifacts
+        1. If timestamp of built artifact is newer than all source artifacts, skip building again
 1. Supported Systems
     1. [ ] macOS support for grave_bot
     1. [ ] Android and iOS support (Xash3d?)